wswartzendruber/la4k/la4k-winston/README.md

 ## Tags

 LA4K tags are discarded by the bridge.
+Any query for a level being enabled for a specific tag returns `true` as long as that level is enabled for the logger in question.